Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Asian - Canadian Lawyer

 Born December 10, 1927, Vancouver, British Columbia.
-Died July 17, 1995.
-Margaret grew up during a period in Canada when the Canadian
+Died July 17, 1995, Vancouver, British Columbia..
+Margaret grew up during a period in Canada when the Canadian law discriminated against Chinese immigrants.
+Margaret was the first woman of Chinese descent to be a

-Canadian Air Force Reserves.
+Pilot Officer in the Royal Canadian Air Force Reserves.

-Just three years after the provincial Law Society lifted restrictions against women of Chinese origin from
+Just three years after the provincial Law Society lifted restrictions against women

-becoming lawyers in 1947 Margaret was attending law school at the University of British Columbia (UBC).
-In 1953 she was the first
+of Chinese origin from becoming lawyers in 1947 Margaret was attending law school at the University of British Columbia (UBC).
+In 1953

-woman of Chinese descent to graduate in Law from UBC.
+she was the first woman of Chinese descent to graduate in Law from UBC.

 in 1953.
-May 31, 1954 Margaret was the first woman of Chinese
+May 31, 1954 Margaret was the first woman of

-Chinese-Canadian woman to practice law in British Columbia.
+the first Chinese-Canadian woman to practice law in British Columbia.

-She retired from her legal practice in 1981.
-Her life partner was Robert Wah Jew Lee.
 Source: Noteworthy Canadians of Asian Heritage. online (accessed 2023); The Canadian Encyclopedia online (accessed 2023) .

 Linda Marie Giesbrecht

 Born July 25, 1952, Altona, Manitoba.
 Died May 17, 2013, Winnipeg, Manitoba.
-In May 1976 she graduated from law at the University of
+In May 1976 Linda graduated from law at the University of

 Manitoba and was called to the Bar in that province in 1977.
 She served as Crown Attorney in Winnipeg and then in Dauphin, Manitoba